esell/twitterMon/README.md

 `go get github.com/esell/twitterMon`

-*NOTE*: sqlite is used for storage and the sqlite library I use depends on cgo.
+*NOTE*: sqlite is used for storage and the sqlite library I use depends on cgo. sqlite is only needed when starting with no lists.

 Currently there are a few manual steps that need to be done for this POS to work.
 These steps assume you do NOT have any existing lists that you want to use.
+If you DO have existing lists you want to use, skip to step #5 and just use your existing list IDs in the config.

 1. Create a `lists.csv` file with the names of each list you want to create.
 Each name should be on its own line.
 There is an example in this repo.